 In cases of a documented need for an urgent amendment to the Rules and Regulations necessary to comply with law or regulation, the MSEC may provisionally adopt an urgent amendment to the Rules and Regulations without prior notification to the Medical Staff.
 The amendment shall be communicated to the Medical Staff for review and comment on the provisional amendment.
 If there is no conflict between the organized Medical Staff and the MSEC, the amendment stands.
 If there is conflict over the provisional amendment, such conflict shall be subject to the conflict management procedures under ARTICLE XIX.

-The organized Medical Staff can adopt Rules and Regulations and amendments, and propose them directly to the GB, by a petition signed by at least 51% of voting Members, but must first notify the Bylaws Committee and the MSEC, which shall have the right to review and provide its comments to the GB prior to its final review and approval.
+The organized Medical Staff can adopt Rules and Regulations and amendments, and propose them directly to the GB or authorized designee, by a petition signed by at least 51% of voting Members, but must first notify the Bylaws Committee and the MSEC, which shall have the right to review and provide its comments to the GB or authorized designee prior to its final review and approval.

 Amendments made to the Rules and Regulations become effective when approved by the MSEC.
 Up-to-date compendia of these Rules and Regulations shall be available through a web-based Hospital platform.